the-rdk/the-rdk.github.io/content/article/human_forever.md

 date: 2021-12-24T19:29:53Z
 draft: false
 authors:
-    - "Ian Orman"
+    - "Ian Lintorn"
 ---

 [PDF Link to Human, Forever by James Poulos](/books/human_forever.pdf)

 *Human, Forever* presents a modern face to the propaganda petri dish of mass society Jacques Ellul sought to document.
-Drawing from Spengler and Nietzsche to Fortnite, James Poulos shares valuable insights regarding our modern predicament behind an obfuscating poetic air which would make Yukio Mishima blush.
+Drawing from Spengler and Nietzsche to Fortnite, James Poulos shares valuable insights regarding our modern predicament behind an obfuscating poeticism which would make Yukio Mishima blush.

 The book is dense and, much to my annoyance, the PDF it is distributed as is a pain to copy-paste from.
 Those on the hyper-online Right will be familiar with the themes, but will still find the depth and quality of the